elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 The picture above illustrates how the processor chip is connected to the GPIO pins on the MD307.
 If you look close enough (and turn the board over at times) you can follow a very thin wire from most of the CH32V307's tiny pins to one of the more accessible pins on the top of the board.
 On this MCU, the pins are divided into 16-bit *ports*, labeled A-E. On the bottom of the board, you can see that the pins that make up the ports labeled E and D are also available in a nice little connector layout, that allows us to connect peripheral devices with a standard ribbon cable.

 To read or set a pin's value, we read or write to a specific memory location (the GPIO Port's *In or Out Data Register*, which we will discuss soon).
-When the memory subsystem sees that the address we are trying to write to from the CPU is, e.g., `0x4001400C` it knows (this is hardcoded in the chip) that that write operation should be sent on to the *GPIO Module*.
+When the memory subsystem sees that the address we are trying to write to from the CPU is, e.g., `0x4001400C` it knows (this is implemented at the hardware level) that that write operation should be sent on to the *GPIO Module*.
 The GPIO Module, in turn, knows that this address means "the Out Data Register for Port D".
 If the value we write is `0b00001111` it will set the first four GPIOD pins (some of the little spider legs in the image of the chip, above) to 1 (3.3V) and the others to 0 (0V).
 These pins are connected with wires to the pins in the connector.

 ### Blink
 When learning programming in almost any language, the starting example is "Hello World.".
 Similarly, when starting MCU programming, the first thing to try is "Blink", so let's start there.
 We want to plug in an LED to our MCU and make it blink.
 This will serve as a first introduction to GPIO programming, and then we will go through the details in the next lecture.